MEAN-Girls/Trailblazer/README.md

 From the **app directory** do the following:

 1. Install all of your packages and libraries by running:
 ```bash
 $ npm install
 $ bower install
 ```
-2. Set your MONGOLAB_URI environment variable to your mongolabs uri *Set via your OS. **DO NOT** hardcode any config files.
+2.Set your MONGOLAB_URI environment variable to your mongolabs uri. **DO NOT** hardcode any config files, set this via your OS.

-3. You can now run your application by running:
+3.You can now run your application by running:
 ```bash
 $ grunt
 ```